 - Determine in the IEP or IFSP specific instruction the student needs in order to be ready for the transition to AT use in the new environment.

 - Identify specific activities that will be completed in order to provide the experiences needed for a successful transition.

 Early Childhood Transition

 AT can play an integral role in the early childhood transition process.
-For a child transitioning into the school system with an IFSP, the team would has previously considered the AT needs of the child as required for him/her to benefit from daily routines in their natural environment and/or to achieve outcomes on the IFSP.
+For a child transitioning into the school system with an IFSP an into an IEP, the team would have previously considered the AT needs of the child as required for him/her to benefit from daily routines in their natural environment and/or to achieve outcomes on the IFSP.
 The IDEA explains that six months before the child turns three, the team members working with the child and his/her family are required to meet with the LEA to discuss the upcoming transition.